Unity-Technologies/com.unity.webrtc/Documentation~/en/audiostreaming.md

 audioStream = Audio.CaptureStream();
 ```

-Add the audio track to the peer.
-The `RTCRtpSender` will be used when discarding media.
+Add the audio track to the peer. `RTCRtpSender` will be used when discarding media.

 ```csharp
     var senders = new List<RTCRtpSender>();